clamsproject/app-swt-detection/README.md

-# Scene-with-text
+# Scenes-with-text

 ## Description

 Proof of concept prototype for an app that extracts scenes with textual content.
-At the moment, it extracts slates, chyrons and credits.
+The default model included in the app extracts slates, chyrons and credits.

 ## User instructions